 - Weekends.

-There are 5 weekdays: Monday, Tuesday, Wednesday, Thursday, and Friday.
+There are five weekdays: Monday, Tuesday, Wednesday, Thursday, and Friday.
 These are the days that most people have to work.
 The weekends are Saturday and Sunday.
-These are the days that people usually have off from work and can relax.
+These days, people usually have off from work and can relax.

 Days of the Week in Greek Pronunciation( Greek Word – Phonics – Meaning)